 Campus Connection is the system used to register or change your registration schedule, access your study (class) list, the course catalog and schedule of classes, account information, financial aid information, holds, unofficial transcripts, contact information, and more.

-Instructions are available for activating your Electronic ID and Password.
+Instructions are available for activating your Electronic ID and Password and click "Step 2."
 This Electronic ID will usually take on the FirstName.LastName format.

 Q: What if I can't get my classes?

 You do have flexibility in the order of your curriculum.
 Most often it is the time of day that is unavailable rather than the entire course.
 In the instances where the course is unavailable, advisers and staff members will assist you in selecting another appropriate course or place you on a waiting list.
 Most students leave orientation with a full schedule, especially if they are flexible and willing to take courses at a variety of times throughout the day.
 Advisers and staff members will help you with the process of class selection.